 What Should I Expect During My Consultation Visit?

-Your consultation visit at the Michael Horn Center for Cosmetic Surgery is designed to determine your goals and create a personalized treatment plan to achieve them.
+Your consultation visit at the Michael Horn Plastic Surgery & Med Spa is designed to determine your goals and create a personalized treatment plan to achieve them.
 During consultation, you will receive an evaluation of your Nipple and Areola Complex and be informed of how this procedure can affect the shape, size and other features of your nipples or areolas.
 Your consultation visit is a great opportunity to express your aesthetic desires and expectations, as well as ask questions and provide reference materials of the results you wish to achieve.
 For your safety, consultation will also include a review of your medical history and lifestyle to determine if you are a good candidate for surgery.

 Your consultation will include a discussion of:

 - Your cosmetic desires and expectations

 - Risks and side-effects